Trump rips Paul Ryan as 'lame duck failure' with 'poor leadership'

 Breaking News Emails

-President Donald Trump lambasted Paul Ryan Thursday night, ripping the ex-House Speaker as a “running lame duck failure” with “poor leadership.”
+President Donald Trump lambasted Paul Ryan on Thursday night, ripping the ex-House speaker as a “running lame duck failure” with “poor leadership.”

 “Paul Ryan, the failed V.P. candidate & former Speaker of the House, whose record of achievement was atrocious (except during my first two years as President), ultimately became a long running lame duck failure, leaving his Party in the lurch both as a fundraiser & leader,” Trump wrote in a late-night tweetstorm.